thesyntaxslinger/screenshot-script/README.md

 yay -Sy grimblast-git
 sudo pacman -Sy exiftool ffmpeg swappy
 ```
-I know ffmpeg is wayyy to bloated for this script, but I already have it installed and don't see a reason to change it right now.
+I know ffmpeg is bloated for this script, but I already have it installed and don't see a reason to change it right now.

 You will also need to grab the source and put it somewhere, as well as place the swappy config in your .config folder.
 ```bash